-Mr Luke Bradshaw is an Hepatopancreaticobiliary (HPB) and General Surgeon at Knox Private Hospital.
+Mr Luke Bradshaw is an Hepatopancreaticobiliary (HPB) and General Surgeon.

 "My vision is to deliver comprehensive, personalised care to every patient, with a focus on innovation, evidence-based and patient centred outcomes."